In echoes of Obama, Romney seeks to adopt mantle of change

 ECONOMIC GROWTH

-U.S. gross domestic product growth for the third quarter of this year was reported at 2 percent on Friday, a figure that both campaigns seized on to support their arguments.
+U.S. gross domestic product growth for the third quarter of this year was reported at 2 percent, a figure that both campaigns seized on to support their arguments.

 The Obama camp said it was proof that economic growth is taking place, albeit slowly.